zlatnaspirala/opencv-starter/README.md

 # opencv-starter #

   Implement opencv for web platform.
 Make it like a npm package at the end (module).
-Easy implementation like submodules.
+Easy implementation like git submodules manir.

  - download link {/version/opencv.js} :
    `https://docs.opencv.org/3.4.0/opencv.js`

+ - Run program on:
+   `src\ecma6\index.html`

-### Proccedure from begin ###
+### Proccedure from npm package ###
+ On waiting , need browser part on nodejs ....

 ```javascript